titans-ge/CONAN/README.md

 See [change_log.rst](https://github.com/titans-ge/CONAN/blob/main/change_log.rst)

-## Run fit from config file
+## Fitting data
+`CONAN` can be run interactively in python shell/Jupyter notebook, but can also be quickly launched from configuration files (.dat or .yaml).

+Here are sample [.dat](https://github.com/titans-ge/CONAN/blob/main/sample_config.dat) and [.yaml](https://github.com/titans-ge/CONAN/blob/main/sample_config.yaml) configfiles for fitting the lightcurves and RVs of WASP-127b.

-Fit can be launched from a config file within `python` or from the `command line`
+Fitting from a config file can be launched within `python` or from the `command line`

 - Within `python`
     ```